 Where our raw materials are sourced:

-Changes in the regulatory framework require us to bring production in line with international regulations, especially those enacted at the EU level, including environmental standards, REACH, standards for the permissible contents of heavy metals in fertilizers (notably the content of cadmium in phosphates), as well as production and usage of glyphosate.
+Changes in the regulatory framework require that we bring our production in line with international regulations, especially those enacted at the EU level, including environmental standards, REACH, standards for the permissible contents of heavy metals in fertilizers (notably the content of cadmium in phosphates), as well as production and usage of glyphosate.

-With climate change recognised as a global phenomenon, the Grupa Azoty Group has to remain in compliance with changing regulations, related mainly to CO2 emission allowances.
+With climate change recognised as a global phenomenon, Grupa Azoty needs to keep in compliance with changing regulations, related mainly to CO2 emission allowances.

-In order to reduce the impact of greenhouse gas emissions at Grupa Azoty S.A., the energy intensity of processes was consistently reduced in 2016–2017, resulting in lower emissions of greenhouse gases into the atmosphere.
+In order to reduce the impact of greenhouse gas emissions at Grupa Azoty, the energy intensity of processes has been consistently reduced for a number of years, resulting in lower atmospheric emissions of greenhouse gases.
 In addition, the company has deployed a system for monitoring and reporting CO2 emissions.

 Grupa Azoty Police’s situation with regard to greenhouse gas emissions has largely stabilised.
-In the second trading period (2013–2020), the European Emissions Trading Scheme covers five of the company’s installations.
-Every year, the missing allowances are purchased by the company on the secondary market.
+In the second trading period (2013–2020), the European Emissions Trading Scheme covers five of the company's installations.
+Every year, the balance of the required allowances are purchased by the company on the secondary market.